Quick Page Links

 The exact amount of energy used daily for lactation is still a matter of debate.

 These calculations should only be used as a guideline; if you find that they are not working for you, you can tweak them until they do.
 Not everyone is the same, we are all unique, and therefore our bodies react differently.

 The average lactating woman produces between 25 and 32 ounces of milk every 24 hours; this results in a 325 – 500 caloric deficit.
 Calculations are shown below.

 - Is your baby breastfed exclusively?
 Are any other supplements given?

 - The age of the child.

 These calculations are only accurate if your baby is breastfeeding exclusively.
 The average metabolic rate would be different if you supplemented with formula or donor breast milk.
 Therefore, it cannot be calculated after six months since most babies start solids then.

 How Our Breastfeeding Calorie Calculator Works.

 For Exclusive Pumpers

 This amount is more easily calculated for mothers who are pumping exclusively.
-You would take the amount of milk pumped in ounces and multiply it by 20; this is because there are 20 calories in every ounce of breast milk.
+You would take the amount of milk pumped in ounces and multiply it by 20 because there are 20 calories in every ounce of breast milk.
 For example: if you produce 40 ounces of milk per day, the milk's calories would equal 800 calories.
 (40 * 20 = 800)

-You would then also need to consider the amount of energy needed to produce that milk (calories burned from breastfeeding).
+You would also need to consider the energy needed to produce that milk (calories burned from breastfeeding).
 Production efficiency is 80%, therefore, this would be your calculation: 40 * 20 = 800 / 0.8 = 1000.
-That’s a total of 1000 calories needed extra per day to produce 40 ounces of milk.
+That’s a total of 1000 calories needed per day to produce 40 ounces of milk.

-But, your metabolism is tweaked during nursing to help you use your calories more efficiently, and therefore you need fewer calories.
+But, your metabolism is tweaked during nursing to help you use your calories more efficiently, so you need fewer calories.

 Once you have this amount, we need to subtract the postpartum basal metabolism (you get more out of your calories when breastfeeding).
 The following are average amounts.